maugenst/zip-a-folder/README.md

 [![NPM](https://nodei.co/npm/zip-a-folder.png)](https://nodei.co/npm/zip-a-folder/)

 # zip-a-folder
-Inspired by ``zip-folder`` to just zip a complete folder plain into a zip file I recreated this project since zip-folder was very outdated and seemed not to be maintained anymore.
-Also added support for modern ES6 language features like promises/async/await.
+Easy to use zip (or tar) a complete folder plain into a zip file including compression ratio handling.

-In version 0.1.0 zip-a-folder got rewritten in Typescript.
+Version 1.0+ is incompatible to elder versions since it introduces a breaking API change.
+* Callback function is NOT supported anymore.
+* Provide the possibility to create tar archives.
+* Set compression ratio (three levels supported by now uncompressed, medium and high)

 ## Basic Usage